 Pedestrian Access Way Strategy

-In response to the growing number of enquiries regarding the possible closure of pedestrian access ways (PAWs), the City undertook a study to evaluate all PAWs within the district to guide its consideration of applications to close PAWs.
+In response to the growing number of enquiries regarding the possible closure of pedestrian access ways (PAWs), we did a study to evaluate all PAWs within the district to guide our consideration of applications to close PAWs.
 The purpose of the strategy was to have a coordinated approach in dealing with the applications to close PAWs.
-Furthermore, it provides the City with recommendations on which PAWs are essential, should be retained, and those that are not essential and may be closed.
+It also provides us with recommendations on which PAWs are essential, should be retained, and those that are not essential and may be closed.

 Following extensive advertising, Council adopted the strategy in February 2010 and it was endorsed by the Western Australian Planning Commission (WAPC) in December 2010.

-The following approach is applied by the City when considering any future requests for PAW closures:-
+We apply the following approach when considering any requests for PAW closures:

 - All PAWs classified as Essential ('E') will not be closed by Council.